ealvar3z/nix-workspace/README.md

-# HTB Devenv LLM Workspace
+# Nix Workspaces

 This repository provides a modular, reproducible development/working environments.
 It uses [devenv](https://devenv.sh/) and [Nix flakes](https://nixos.wiki/wiki/Flakes) to manage isolated environments by *workflow type* (e.g., `blockchain`, `forensics`, `windows-ad`).
-Designed for power users leveraging local or remote LLM assistants to accelerate workflows.
+Designed for power users leveraging local or remote LLM assistants to accelerate workflows if desired.
 An example-prompt.md file is given for my preferred client.
 I find that a jailbreak is no longer needed.

 ## Features